cicsdev/cics-async-api-redbooks/web-banking/README.md

 # CICS Asynchronous API Web Banking Homepage Example

-This is an example application used by the CICS Asynchronous API Redbooks publication.
+This is an example application used by the IBM Redbooks publication, [_IBM CICS Asynchronous API: Concurrent Processing Made Simple_][book].
 This application acts as a data gathering application to populate the information for a Web banking homepage for a fictional bank.

 The main application program `WEBHOME` initially requests information from `GETNAME` and `ACCTCURR`, to retrieve details on a customer and